Soori (2003 film): Casting

 Vignesh immediately accepted the offer and was determined not to accept any other film before finishing this film.
 Monal was expected to play the lead role, but her sudden suicide prompted the team to look for other actresses.
 Manya was originally selected as heroine but she was later replaced by Uma, daughter of former heroine Sumithra, she would essay the role as Vignesh's love interest.
 R. Parthiban would make a special appearance by playing the role of a thug.
 Actress Vijayalakshmi, busy in Kannada cinema though she had Tamil origins, was chosen to portray an attractive role of a former prostitute and as Parthiban's love interest.
-For the second time, Vignesh and R. Parthiban are acting together in this film, after Suyamvaram.
 Sayaji Shinde was also initially expected to play a leading role in the film, but was later left out.
 Names of Mantra, Vennira Aadai Moorthy, Madhan Bob, Lakshmi Rattan cropped up for the portrayal of the antagonist's role in the film.
 Shelvan chose his technicians : Vijay Milton to handle the camera, Suresh Urs as editor, Sai Piccaso as the art director and Super Subbarayan as the stunt master.

 Deva, composed the musical score whereas his songs featured lyrics provided by Vairamuthu.